com1DFA: DFA-Kernel

 Work/

 In the directory Inputs, the following files are required.
-Be aware that ALL inputs have to be provided in the same projection:
+Be aware that ALL inputs have to be provided in the same projection.
+Allowed file types are either raster files, i.e. ESRI grid format or GeoTIFF format, or shape files and specified for the respective input type below:

-• release area scenario as (multi-) polygon shapefile (in Inputs/REL; multiple features are possible)
+• release area scenario as (multi-) polygon shapefile OR raster file (in Inputs/REL; only shapefiles OR raster files)

 • the release area name should not contain an underscore, if so ‘_AF’ is added.

-• one entrainment area (multi-) polygon shapefile (in Inputs/ENT)
+• one entrainment area as (multi-) polygon shapefile OR raster file (in Inputs/ENT)

-• one resistance area (multi-) polygon shapefile (in Inputs/RES)
+• one resistance area as (multi-) polygon shapefile OR raster file (in Inputs/RES)

 • marks the (multiple) areas where resistance is considered

-• one secondary release area (multi-) polygon shapefile (in Inputs/SECREL)
+• one secondary release area (multi-) as polygon shapefile OR raster file (in Inputs/SECREL)

 • can have multiple release areas, each as one feature